2020 United States House of Representatives elections in Maryland: District 5

 The 5th district is based in southern Maryland, and encompasses Charles, St. Mary's, Calvert counties and a small portion of southern Anne Arundel County, as well as the Washington, D.C. suburbs of College Park, Bowie, and Upper Marlboro.
-The incumbent is Democrat Steny Hoyer, the current House Majority Leader, who was reelected with 70.3% of the vote in 2018.
+The incumbent was Democrat Steny Hoyer, the current House Majority Leader, who was reelected with 70.3% of the vote in 2018.